metauni/metaboard/README.md

 ## Custom Configuration

 All of the configuration values used in metaboard are stored in a ModuleScript at `metaboard -> metaboardCommon -> Config`.
 There are cases where you may want to use different config values on a per-place basis.
-Instead of modifying the `Config` script, you can copy the ModuleScript called `metaboardPlaceConfig` from `metaboard` to `ServerScriptService`.
+Instead of modifying the `Config` script, you can copy the ModuleScript called `metaboardPlaceConfig` from `metaboard` to `ReplicatedStorage`.
 This ModuleScript returns a function which takes the config table as its argument and modifies the keys (no return value).
-All scripts that import the original Config file will receive the table with these edits applied (but only if `metaboardPlaceConfig` is a child of `ServerScriptService`).
+All scripts that import the original Config file will receive the table with these edits applied (but only if `metaboardPlaceConfig` is a child of `ReplicatedStorage`).

 You can keep this same config file around when you update the metaboard package.